What is a Pseudotumor?

 Causes of Pseudotumors in Metal on Metal Hip Patients

 There are several theories as to what causes pseudotumors to form in people with metal on metal hip implants, including:

 - Worn particles coming off of the device.

-- An increase in metal ion levels in the blood; caused by debris given off of the replacement device
+- An increase in metal ion levels in the blood caused by debris from the replacement device

 Symptoms of Pseudotumors

 Many people with pseudotumors will have NO symptoms at all.
 However, for those who DO have symptoms, they may not show up until many years after the hip replacement operation.
 Those symptoms can include: